Paa (film): Soundtrack

 The soundtrack was composed by veteran composer Ilaiyaraaja, who reused many of his own Tamil songs.
 The lyrics were penned by Swanand Kirkire.
 "Halke Se Bole" is based on the song "Putham Pudhu Kaalai" from his 1980 film Alaigal Oivathillai.
 "Gumm Summ Gumm" is based on the song "Sangathil Padatha" which Ilaiyaraaja had composed for the 1982 film Auto Raja.
 The song "Mere Paa" is based on his song "Kaatru Vizhi", from Balu Mahendra's film Adhu Oru Kana Kaalam.
-The song has an eclectic mix of Irish and Tamil folk music, both seamlessly fused to create a soothing melody that appears as a leitmotif, in the film's theme music.